kamalkhan/generator-generator/README.md

 ## Commands

-* `yo generator` shows a wizard for generating a new generator
+* `yo generator-coffee` shows a wizard for generating a new generator
-* `yo generator:subgenerator NAME` generates a subgenerator with the name NAME
+* `yo generator-coffee:subgenerator NAME` generates a subgenerator with the name NAME

 > --coffee will scaffold a coffeescript version.